MickJM/iib-monitoring/README.md

 # iib-monitoring

-A micro-service to get the metrics from IBM Integration Bus (IIB v10).
+A Java Spring Boot micro-service, to get monitoring metrics from IBM Integration Bus (IIB v10).

+Metrics are generated in Prometheus format.

+The following metrics are returned;